 This approach might help you pay off your debts faster and at a lower cost, because you'll be reducing your interest charges.

-Debt snowball or debt avalanche?
-The right method for you is the one you can stay with.
+Snowball or avalanche?
+The right method for you is the one that you’ll stick to.
 Both options are wins, since they help you get rid of your debt.

 So, do the math and dig into the numbers, but also consider the psychology.
 Which strategy is likely to keep you motivated?